 M.Ed., Measurement & Statistics, Educational Psychology, University of Washington, 2004

 B.S., Psychology (minor: Anthropology), University of Washington, 1999

 Please see Google scholar for an up-to-date list of peer-reviewed publications.

-Note: I am not accepting new Ph.D. students for the 2022-2023 academic year, but will consider accepting a new master's student.
+Note: I am not accepting new Ph.D. students for the 2023-2024 academic year, but will consider accepting 1-2 new master's students.